Moral agency: Distinction between moral agents and moral patients

-Philosophers distinguish between moral agents, entities whose actions are eligible for moral consideration, and moral patients, entities that themselves are eligible for moral consideration.
-Many philosophers, such as Kant, view morality as a transaction among rational parties, i.e., among moral agents.
+Many philosophers, such as Immanuel Kant, view morality as a transaction among rational parties, i.e., among moral agents.
+In Richard Dean’s article on Kant’s moral theory he discusses how agents who are able to control their tendencies or drives, are able to remain unbiased as they determine the path of moral action.
+The ability to be able to control this is called moral commitment.
+Agents need to become experts in this control in order to be able to declare something as moral or immoral and retain reputability.
 For this reason, they would exclude other animals from moral consideration.

-Others, such as Utilitarian philosophers like Jeremy Bentham and Peter Singer have argued the key to inclusion in the moral community is not rationality — for if it were, we might have to exclude some disabled people and infants, and might also have to distinguish between the degrees of rationality of healthy adults — but the real object of moral action is the avoidance of suffering.
-This is the argument from marginal cases.
+Utilitarian philosophers Jeremy Bentham and Peter Singer have argued that the key to inclusion in the moral community is not rationality — for if it were, we might have to exclude some disabled people and infants, and might also have to distinguish between the degrees of rationality of healthy adults — but the real object of moral action is the avoidance of suffering.
+An example of this is the abortion debate.
+Further examples can be taken from the argument from marginal cases.